CluesoView on GitHub

 1. Confirm workspace, ingest the recording

-If the recording has spoken audio, run analyze_audio first — the existing narration tells you where the step boundaries and dead time are.
+If the recording has spoken audio, analyze it first - the existing narration tells you where the step boundaries and dead time are.

 2. Cut the dead time

 Raw captures are mostly waiting.
-Use split_clip at each step boundary, then:
+Split the footage at each step boundary, then:

-• Remove or compress stretches where nothing meaningful happens (page loads, typing long form fields, mouse wandering) — remove_clip the dead segments or tighten with update_clips.
+• Remove or compress stretches where nothing meaningful happens (page loads, typing long form fields, mouse wandering).

 • Target: no shot where the screen is effectively idle for more than ~2 seconds.